instructor-ai/instructor/docs/blog/posts/pydantic.md

 Package.model_validate_json(resp.choices[0].message.content)
 ```

-If all is well, we might get something that looks like what you'd get from `json.loads({"name": "pydantic", "author": "Samuel Colvin"})`.
-But if something is wrong, `resp.choices[0].message.content` might contain prose or markdown code blocks that we'd have to reasonable
+If everything is fine, we might receive an output similar to `json.loads({"name": "pydantic", "author": "Samuel Colvin"})`.
+However, if there is an issue, `resp.choices[0].message.content` could include text or code blocks in prose or markdown format that we need to handle appropriately.

 **LLM responses with markdown code blocks**